 Be friends with the admin and request him/her to share your content in the group once in a while.

-Likewise, create a page about your blog, ask friends or even create a Facebook ad to promote.
+Likewise, create a page on Facebook, ask friends or even create a Facebook ad to promote it.
 Catch people’s attention by regularly posting interactive and entertaining content (videos, articles, images, Gifs, etc).

-Get your visuals designed stunning for free with canva.com.
+Get your Facebook visuals designed stunning for free with canva.com.